Here's what you need to know...

 - Make sure you push yourself towards your feet until your eyes are under the bar.

-- This is a very uncomfortable position; get used to it!
+- This is an uncomfortable position; get used to it!

 - Your lower and upper back should be arched hard and you should feel very solid and strong.